yogeshg8237/cadence-python/README.md

 # Intro: Fault-Oblivious Stateful Python Code

-cadence-python allows you to create Python functions that have their state (local variables etc..) implicitly saved such that if the process/machine fails the state of the function is not lost and can resume from where it left off.
+cadence-python allows you to create stateful Python functions (with local variables etc..) that get implicitly saved such that if the process/machine running it fails, the state of this function is not lost and the process can resume from where it left off.

-This programming model is useful whenever you need to ensure that a function runs to completion.
+This programming model is useful whenever you need to ensure that a function that depends on external services runs to completion.
 For example:

 - Business logic involving multiple micro services
 - CI/CD pipelines